wassim2u/ivr_assignment/README.md

 # IVR_Assignment - Annabel Jakob and Wassim Jabrane

 **When you clone the repository, please make sure that you rename the folder ivr_assignment-main to ivr_assignment.
-Otherwise, the code won't run because the model uses the path ivr_assignment.
-We were unsure of how to remane the repo when it clones it.**
+Otherwise, the code won't run because the model uses the path ivr_assignment.**

 ## Packages Installed